-:base-directory Directory of containing publishin g source e files :publishing-directory Directory (possibly remote) where output files will be published.
+''' :base-directory Directory containing publishing source files :publishing-directory Directory (possibly remote) where output files will be published. '''

-1 'org-publish.el' is not distributed with Emacs 21, if you are still using Emacs 21, you need you need to download this file separately.
+^{1 &#}x27;org-publish.el' is not distributed with Emacs 21, if you are still using Emacs 21, you need you need to download this file separately.

-$^{^2\,}$ Since LaTEX files on a server are not that helpful, you surely want to perform further conversion on them - e.g. convert them to PDF format.
+$^{^2}$ Since LaTeX files on a server are not that helpful, you surely want to perform further conversion on them - e.g. convert them to PDF format.

+:preparation-function

-:preparation-function Function called before starting publishing process, for exam- ple to run make for updating files to be published.
+Function called before starting publishing process, for example to run make for updating files to be published.

-13.1.3 Selecting files
+12.1.3 Selecting files

 By default, all files with extension '.org' in the base directory are considered part of the project.
-This can be modified by setting the properties
+This can be modified by setting the properties regular expression.

 :base-extension Extension (without the dot!) of source files.
-This actually is a regular expression. :exclude Regular expression to match file names that should not be pub- lished, even though they have been selected on the basis of their extension. :include List of files to be included regardless of :base-extension and :exclude.
+This actually is a lished, even though they have been selected on the basis of their extension.